 Dementia is a term to describe memory loss and difficulties with thinking and decision-making that are serious enough to interfere with a person’s daily life.
 Alzheimer’s disease is a common cause of dementia, which progressively worsens over time and affects each person differently.
 In the early stages, memory loss may only be mild, however late-stage Alzheimer’s can see a loss in the ability to hold a conversation and to properly remember everyday events that have transpired.
 Alzheimer’s destroys brain cells and causes memory deterioration over time, however the speed of its advance is different for everyone affected and is difficult to predict.
 As such, it can pose challenges for determining capacity.

-The Ontario Courts have consistently held that memory loss or other cognitive defects do not establish lack of capacity.
+The Ontario Courts have consistently held that memory loss or other cognitive defects do not establish incapacity or lack of capacity.
 In Johnson v.
 Huchkewich, 2010 ONSC 6002, the Court said as follows as it relates to the effect of dementia or Alzheimer’s diagnoses on testamentary capacity:

 Care must be taken in reading the physicians’ clinical notes or in interpreting their diagnoses.
 Diagnosing someone as having “dementia” does not mean the person is “demented”.
 Diagnosing someone as having Alzheimer’s does not mean the person lacks capacity (though it may foretell a loss of capacity if the disease progresses as expected).
 To leap from an initial diagnosis to a conclusion of legal incapacity is unwarranted and very dangerous reasoning.
 I reject this line of argument.